andreSturesson/PriceRunner-Project/README.md

 - Jira / Github issues
 - CI/CD pipeline (Jenkins, Ansible & Self hosted server)

+## User Stories

+### User

+- As a user I want to be able to list all avalible products
+- As a user I want to be able to get filtered products by searching
+- As a user I want to be able to filter products by category, price or ascending/descending order.
+- As a user I want to be able to register and login as a user.
+- As a user I want to be able to view more information about a specific product.

+### Logged in User

+- As a user I want to be able to add/remove a product to my wishlist.
+- As a user I want to be able to view/edit my profile
+- As a user I want to be able to review a specific product and give a rating.

+### Admin

+- As an admin I want to be able to manage and delete reviews.
+- As an admin I want to be able to manage users.

 ## Core

 - List avalible products